 The Fund commenced operations on 1 December 2015.
-The comparative figures cover the period from 1 December 2015 through 31 December 2016.
+The reporting period of the Fund is 1 December 2015 through 31 December 2016.

-The financial statements are prepared under going concern principles and according to the financial statements models for investment institutions as established by the legislator.
-The financial statements are prepared in accordance with Title 9 of Book 2 of the Dutch Civil Code, the Dutch Accounting Standards ("Richtlijnen voor de jaarverslaggeving") and the Dutch Financial Supervision Act ("Wet op het financiael toezicht").
+The financial statements are prepared in accordance with Title 9 of Book 2 of the Dutch Civil Code and the Dutch Financial Supervision Act ("Wet op het financiel toezicht").
+The financial statements are prepared according to the financial statements models for investment institutions as established by the legislator.
 Wording may be used that deviates from these models to better reflect the contents of the specific items.